LC-Linkous/nanoVNA_python/README.md

 ## Licensing

 The code in this repository has been released under GPL-2.0 for right now (and to have something in place rather than nothing).
-This licensing does NOT take priority over the official releases and the decisions of the nanoVNA team.
+This licensing does NOT take priority over the official releases and the decisions of the NanoVNA team.
 This licensing does NOT take priority for any of their products, including the devices that can be used with this software.

 This software is released AS-IS, meaning that there may be bugs (especially as it is under development).

-This software is UNOFFICIAL, meaning that the nanoVNA team does not offer tech support for it, does not maintain it, and has no responsibility for any of the contents.
+This software is UNOFFICIAL, meaning that the NanoVNA team does not offer tech support for it, does not maintain it, and has no responsibility for any of the contents.